tanrbobanr/math/math003.md

 >     2. If the degree of the numerator is equal to the degree of the denominator, there is a horizontal asymptote at $y = \frac{a}{b}$ where $a$ is the leading coefficient of the highest term in the numerator, and $b$ is the leading coefficient of the highest term in the denominator.
 >     3. If the degree of the numerator is exactly one more than the degree of the denominator, there is a slant asymptote $ax + b$ where $ax + b$ is the quotient (remainder is dropped) of the numerator divided by the denominator.

-# 3.7 Polynomial and Rational Inequalities
+# 3.7 Polynomial and Rational Inequalities <!-- NOT STARTED -->

 `Solving Polynomial Inequalities`
 > Move all variables to one side of the inequality, then find the zeros of the polynomial side.
 Test values between/around each zero and determine whether or not they satisfy the inequality.